Adekvat0/Trees-on-c-/README.md

 # Trees on c++
-Trying to make AVL, red-black and spread trees on c++
+Trying to make AVL, red-black and splay trees on c++